 This easy, modern cowl is going to become your go-to accessory for fall and winter!
 Plus, this Caron Cakes Yarn free crochet pattern is simple to make even if you’re not an experienced pattern-reader.
-As always, the free pattern is below, or you can purchase an handy ad-free, printable PDF for $2.50 here.
+As always, the free pattern is below, or you can purchase an handy ad-free, printable PDF here.

 How’s your neck doing today?
 Could it use a hug?

 Well, you’re in luck then because I’d like to show you how to quickly whip up a little diddy that wont want to take off until April.
 To me, this cowl is the perfect combination of a timeless scarf style with detailed, elegant (and seriously simple to learn) stitch pattern in modern and stylish colors.
 Thanks for that, Caron Cakes.
 Choosing colors myself is SCARY.

 Aren’t these colors just great together?
 If you haven’t yet tried Caron Cakes yarn (available exclusively from Michael’s), you should at least allow yourself the chance to peruse the color choices and dream of which you’d choose.
 And Michael’s just started offering Caron Cakes yarn online in addition to in-store, so now no one has to miss out!

 I love thinking about the people closest to me and assigning them each a Caron Cakes color palette.
 When I saw this “Royal Icing” color, I knew it would be total heart eyes on my sister, Mich.

 Mich has been working on learning new crochet stitches lately (remember this amazing chunky afghan she whipped up?), so I bought her a skein of Caron Cakes yarn, gave her my “H” hook and this is what she came up with.
 Isn’t she a rockstar?!